privatenumber/tsx/notes/README.md

 `notes/tsx/` owns cross-tool synthesis: tsx behavior, policy decisions, compatibility boundaries, test matrices, and integration maps.
 It links to tool-owned evidence instead of duplicating it.

+Use `README.md` as a short folder index.
+When tools have evidence for the same domain, use the same domain filename, such as `module-resolution.md`, `import-elision.md`, or `function-identity.md`; do not create empty parity files without source-backed claims.

 Create a tool folder when the repository makes independent, reusable claims about that tool.
 Incidental dependencies do not need a folder when they only explain an owning tool's implementation.
 For example, a Node note may say that Node delegates type stripping to Amaro; independent Amaro behavior belongs in `notes/amaro/` if it is researched.

 ## Index